-We entered the mobile market in the first quarter of 2005, commencing volume production of our WD ScorpioTM family of 2.5-inch hard drives for notebook computers.
+We entered the mobile market in the first quarter of 2005, commencing volume production of our WD Scorpio[TM] family of 2.5-inch hard drives for notebook computers.
 We expect the mobile market, which is primarily notebook computers, to continue to grow faster than the desktop or enterprise markets in the next three years.
-We believe that the demand for mobile drives has grown from approximately 16% of the overall hard drive market in 2005.
+We believe that the demand for mobile drives has grown from approximately 16% of the overall hard drive market in 2003 to 21% of the overall hard drive market in 2005.
 As the mobile market evolves to a higher volume market, we believe customers are placing increased emphasis on attributes such as quality, reliability, execution, flexibility, and competitive cost structures on their hard drive suppliers.
 These are the same attributes that have mattered for many years to customers in the high-volume desktop market.